Skip to main content

 RECREATIONAL DRUGS AND DIABETES

 Substance abuse and nonprescription drug use can lead to impaired judgment, irregular diabetes management, infrequent blood glucose checks, and erratic insulin administration.
 This puts the adolescent at risk for short- and long-term complications.
-Adolescents with diabetes are taught that this is a dangerous and possibly lethal practice (Yale School of Medicine, 2019).
+Adolescents with diabetes are taught that this is a dangerous and possibly lethal practice.

 Different types of illicit drugs can affect people with diabetes in the following ways: